BuzzBumble/SpotiGuesser/README.md

 - Scoreboards to compete with others
 - More nuanced scoring taking in to account guess distance, time taken etc.
 - More things to guess such as year of the song or song name
-- Battle Royal mode to compete with friends live
+- Battle Royale mode to compete with friends live

 ## Made with care by: